GoogleChromeLabs/lighthouse-keeper/README.md

 4. Build it

-To build the CSS/JS bundles, run:
+To build the CSS/JS bundles, run of `npm run build:js`, `npm run build:css`, or the single command:

 ```
 npm run build